Stakeholder engagement and dialogue

 ING’s Dutch employee council consists of the central works council plus five divisional works councils (Staff, Retail and Business Banking, COO, Tech, Wholesale Banking).
 This employee council has a sustainability sub-committee, which in 2023 gathered input from employees on the sustainability-related topics that should receive ongoing attention from the works council.
 These topics, which include exploring how to integrate sustainability-related goals into ING's performance management process, were then discussed with senior management.
 Employee council members have also initiated an employee network in the Netherlands for colleagues with an interest in sustainability and ING’s approach to it.
 In the Netherlands, in addition, there is an ING young professionals network (YPN) that has a sustainability sounding-board, set up to provide advice on emerging sustainability topics from the perspective of ING’s future leaders.
 In all these cases – the sustainability committee of the employee council, the employee network, and the YPN – there is regular interaction with the Stakeholder Engagement team of ING’s Global Sustainability department.

 The dialogue on the sustainability priority that’s part of our business strategy also takes place as part of regular (or dedicated) meetings between the ING Executive Board, Management Board Banking, and Supervisory Board.
-For more on our ESG governance approach, please see our 2023 Climate Report (from page 14) and our upcoming Annual Report (to be published 7 March 2024).
+For more on our ESG governance approach, please see our Climate Progress Update 2024 and our latest annual report.

 In addition, we have regular and ongoing discussions with national and global non-governmental organisations, and other pressure groups and activists.
 These stakeholder groups play an important role in society to keep sustainability at the forefront of people's minds.
 ING’s Business Ethics team has a role to explain what we're doing, why we're doing it, and the progress we're making, while concurrently learning from the external insights shared by our discussion partners.
 An example of the latter is our ongoing dialogue on ING’s climate action.
 As part of our dialogue we explain that our climate approach is based on facts and science, and that we focus our efforts on how ING can best translate climate facts into banking practice.
 We are also transparent about the dilemmas we face when acting on climate, as 'going green isn’t always black and white'.
 We seek to learn from stakeholders how to best balance the different interests affected under these dilemmas.